-To Clean the Burner Grates, Contoured Burner Pans, Burner Cap and Burner Base (continued) To Clean the Buner Cap
+To Clean the Burner Grates, Contoured Burner Pans, Burner Caps and Burner Bases (continued)

+To Clean the Burner Cap

-Remove burner cap.
-Usa soap-filled pad or mild abrasive cleanser to clean burner caps.
-If necessary, cover stubborn spots with ammonia-soaked paper towel for minutes.
-Rub gently with a mixture of clean water and vinegar.
+Use a soap-filled scouring pad or a mild abrasive cleanser to clean burner caps.
+If necessary, cover difficult spots with an ammonia-soaked paper towel for 30 to 40 minutes.
+Rub gently with a soap-filled scouring pad and rinse with a mixture of clean water and vinegar.
 Wipe dry.
 Remove all cleaners or the porcelain may become damaged during future heating.

-To Clean the Removable Burner Base and Gas Opening (some models)
+To Clean the Burner Base and Gas Opening

 The ports (or slots) around the burner base must be routinely cleaned.
 Use a small-gauge wire or needle to clean small slots or holes.

-Note: If the electrode is damaged or broken, the surface burner will not light because it will not spark.
+Use care to prevent damage to the electrode.
+If a cleaning cloth should catch the electrode, it could break or damage the electrode.
+If the electrode is damaged or broken, the surface burner will not light.
 Manual lighting with a match is still possible.

-For proper flow of gas and ignition of the burner - DO NOT ALLOW SPILLS, FOOD, CLEANING AGENTS OR ANY OTHER MATERIAL TO ENTER THE GAS OPENING TUBE.
+For proper flow of gas and ignition of the burner-DO NOT ALLOW SPILLS, FOOD, CLEANING AGENTS OR ANY OTHER MATERIAL TO ENTER THE GAS OPENING.
 Gas must flow freely through the small hole in the brass orifice for the burners to light properly.
-If the gas opening orifice becomes soiled or clogged, use a small-gauge or needle to clean.
-ALWAYS keep the burner cap in place whenever a surface burner is in use.
+If the orifice gas opening becomes soiled or clogged, use a small-gauge wire or needle to clean.
+ALWAYS keep the burner base and the burner cap in place whenever a surface burner is in use.

-To Replace the Burner Base and the Burner Cap
+To Replace the Burner Cap Assembly

-Make sure the pieces are thoroughly dry before placing back.
+Make sure all parts are dry before placing back on the burner.

-- 1. Replace burner base and burner cap at there place.
-Make sure each burner cap and burner base are properly aligned and leveled. - 2.
-Replace the burner grate. - 3.
-Turn the burner on to determine if it light.
-If the burner does not light after cleaning, contact an authorized servicer.
+- 1. Replace burner base at it place.
+Put back burner cap.
+Make sure each burner cap is properly aligned and level. - 2.
+Turn the burner on to determine if it will light.
+If burner does not light after cleaning, contact an authorized servicer.
 Do not service the sealed burner yourself.

-Cleaning the Self-Clean Oven (some models) Adhere to the following cleaning precautions:
+Cleaning the Self-Clean Oven (some models)

+Adhere to the following cleaning precautions:
-- Allow the oven to cool before cleaning.

-- Wear rubber gloves when cleaning any exterior parts of the oven manually.
+- Allow the oven to cool before cleaning. - Wear rubber gloves when cleaning any exterior parts of the oven manually.

-ACAUTION During the self-clean cycle, the outside of the wall oven can become very hot to the touch.
+A CAUTION During the self-clean cycle, the outside of the wall oven can become very hot to the touch.
 DO NOT leave small children unattended near the appliance.